Blue screen of death: Windows 9x

 The Windows 9x line of operating systems used the blue screen of death as the main way for virtual device drivers to report errors to the user.
-This version of the BSoD, internally referred to as "_VWIN32_FaultPopup", gives the user the option either to restart the computer or to continue using Windows, allowing the user to save their work before any data could be lost.
+This version of the BSoD, internally referred to as "_VWIN32_FaultPopup", gives the user the option either to restart the computer or to terminate the current running program and continue using Windows, allowing the user to save their work before any data could be lost.
 Depending on the type of situation it may have occurred, however, the options to either continue or restart may or may not work at all.
-This was in contrast to the Windows NT version of BSoDs, which prevented the user from using the computer until it has been powered off or restarted (usually automatic for the latter).
+This is in contrast to the BSoDs in the Windows NT family, which prevented the user from using the computer until it has been powered off or restarted (usually automatic for the latter).

-The most common BSoD was displayed on an 80×25 text-mode screen, which was the operating system's way of reporting an interrupt caused by a processor exception; it was a more serious form of the general protection fault dialog boxes.
+The most common BSoD was displayed on an 80×25 text-mode screen, which was the operating system's way of reporting an interrupt caused by a processor exception; it is a more serious form of the general protection fault dialog boxes.
 The memory address of the error was given and the error type was a hexadecimal number from 00 to 11 (0 to 17 decimal).
 The error codes are as follows: